yannickdils/Workshop-GettingStartedWithIaC/module 5/readme.md

 As you type, the Bicep linter adds yellow squiggly lines underneath each of the parameter and variable names to indicate they're not currently used.
 You'll fix this soon.

 Notice that you're using expressions that include string interpolation, the ```uniqueString()``` function, and the ```resourceGroup()``` function to define default parameter values.
 Someone deploying this template can override the default parameter values by specifying the values at deployment time, but they can't override the variable values.

-Also notice that you're using a variable for the name of the Azure App Service plan, but you use parameters for the other names.
-Storage accounts and App Service apps need globally unique names, but App Service plan names need to be unique only within their resource group.
-This difference means it's not a concern to use the same App Service plan name across different deployments, as long as the deployments are all going into different resource groups.

 2. Find the places within the resource definitions where the location and name properties are set, and update them to use the parameter values.
 After you're finished, the resource definitions within your Bicep file should look like this: